-But not only that, her jaws can catch and devour unsuspecting sailors.
-On the other side of the strait, sea monster Charybdis threatens to destroy the entire ship — drowning all the men on it.
+Furthermore, her jaws can catch and devour unsuspecting sailors.
+On the other side of the strait, sea monster Charybdis threatens to destroy the entire ship, drowning all the men on it.

 The wrong woman

-In this work, at least one of the fearsome beings is described as unmistakably female, with Homer describing Scylla with few human characteristics.
-But in the Roman poet Ovid’s retelling of the Greek myth, written down approximately 700 years later, Circe, a witch, turns on Scylla in a fit of jealousy toward her “sister” goddess, turning her legs into barking dogs.
+In this work, at least one of the fearsome beings is described as unmistakably female with Homer describing Scylla with few human characteristics.
+But in the Roman poet Ovid’s retelling of the Greek myth, written approximately 700 years later, Circe, a witch, turns on Scylla in a fit of jealousy toward her “sister” goddess, transforming her legs into barking dogs.

 Naturally, in the modern world of today, these fables are seen as just interesting parables that were perhaps a natural result of the tall tales that are told around the campfires of fighting men.

 For ancient people, however, McGreevy says that they “reflected a quasi-historical reality,” so common in all of Greek mythology, where the gods cavorted alongside humans and of course even sometimes had offspring with them.